mapbender/mapbender-documentation/en/functions/basic/layertree.rst

 .. figure:: ../../../figures/layertree/layertree_example_sidepane_config_en.png
            :scale: 80
-           :alt: Backend configuration of the thematic Layertree.
+           :alt: Backend configuration of the thematic layers.

-           Backend configuration of the thematic Layertree.
+           Backend configuration of the thematic layers.

 Now we have the Layersets integrated as thematic groups.
 By configuring the thematic layer, the Layertree appears as follows: